jaddario/fund-loader/README.md

 ## Installation <a name="installation"></a>

-After downloading the application from [GitHub](https://github.com/jaddario/fund-loader), navigate to the root folder and run it through [docker compose](https://docs.docker.com/compose/) to install foobar.
+After downloading the application from [GitHub](https://github.com/jaddario/fund-loader), navigate to the root folder and run it through [docker compose](https://docs.docker.com/compose/) comand.

 ```bash
 docker-compose up